 East Pacific Codlet, Bregmaceros bathymaster

-The East Pacific Codlet is a pelagic species that is reside over soft bottoms on the continental shelf and slope.
-They are found at depths between the surface and 4,000 feet and believed to be vertical migrators moving toward the surface at night to feed on plankton and retreating at night toward the bottom to avoid predation.
-They reach a maximum length of 10 cm (3.9 inches).
+The East Pacific Codlets are a pelagic species found over soft bottoms on the continental shelf and slope at depths between the surface and 4,000 feet.
+They reach a maximum length of 10.0 cm (3.9 inches).
+They are believed to be vertical migrators moving toward the surface at night to on plankton and retreating toward the bottom to avoid predation during the day.
 Reproduction is oviparous with planktonic eggs and larvae.
-In Mexican waters the East Pacific Codlet are found from Magdalena Bay south along the southwest coast of Baja, in the southern half of the Sea of Cortez and along the coast of the mainland south to Guatemala.
+In Mexican waters they are found from Magdalena Bay south along the southwest coast of Baja, in the southern half of the Sea of Cortez, and along the coast of the mainland south to Guatemala.
 They are a poorly studied species and very little is known about their behavioral patterns.

 The East Pacific Codlet cannot be confused with any other species due to the occipital ray on its head, its coloration and overall body profile.

 Due to their small stature and rarity, the East Pacific Codlets are of little interest to most.

 Eastern Pacific Codlet, Bregmaceros bathymaster: Collected as a bi-catch regurgitated by a Pacific Red Snapper taken in 300-foot water, July 2011, off Point Palmilla, Baja California Sur.
 Length: 5.0 cm (2.0 inches).